 Joe Wilcox Indian Den was opened in 1990, and due to an illness and surgical complications, Joe passed away prior to this store’s grand opening.
-Wilma is still involved in the store and can be found smiling and working behind the counter.
+Wilma has recently had more health issues and has since retired and no longer working in the store.

 Joe Wilcox Indian Den is one of the largest shops in Sedona and continues to sell authentic Native American jewelry from the Navajo, Zuni and Hopi and Native American crafts.
 The crafts we carry include pottery with a large selection of Navajo horsehair pottery, Zuni fetishes, Navajo Kachinas, Sand paintings, Alabaster carvings, Indian storytellers, and Indian artifacts.